 3.6 Distribution and Maintenance

 The Acceptable Use Policy document shall be made available to all the employees covered in the scope.
-All the changes and new releases of this document shall be made available to the persons concerned.
+All the changes and new releases of this document shall be made available to the people concerned.
 The maintenance responsibility of the document shall be with the CISO and system administrators.

 4. Privacy